balaji-nordic/sdk-nrf/samples/cellular/lte_ble_gateway/README.rst

    Follow the instructions to set up your account and to add an LTE device.
    See :ref:`creating_cloud_account` for more information.
 #.
 Power on or reset the DK.
 #.
-Observe in the terminal window connected to the first serial port that the DK starts up.
+Observe in the terminal window connected to the first serial port (or Segger RTT Viewer if using Thingy 91X) that the DK/Thingy 91x starts up.
    This is indicated by an output similar to the following line:

    .. code-block:: console